hrzsea/2nd-3J-Topology-Seminar/index.md

 Abstract: In these talks, we survey the theory of hyperplane arrangements and its variants.
 Our goal is to give an introduction to some open problems in this field, especially those related to topology.

+- **<span id="Yubo Liu">Yubo Liu</span> (CAS)**

+Title: On the Covering Type

+Abstract: The covering type of a space X is a numerical homotopy invariant, which in some sense measures the homotopical size of X. In this talk，I'll give a brief introduction of covering type.

 - **<span id="Yang Su">Yang Su</span> (CAS)**